susji/ruuvimetrics/README.md

 programs generate sensor values as JSON to standard output and this program reads sensor values from standard input.

+# Installing

+Builds for many platforms can be found [here](https://github.com/susji/ruuvimetrics/releases).
+You may also use the Go
+toolchain:

+    $ go install github.com/susji/ruuvimetrics/cmd/ruuvimetrics@latest

 # Usage

 `ruuvimetrics` has some command-line arguments.
 To see them, invoke